This post originally appeared on VICE Canada

-For those of you out of the loop, Family Day is a cherished statutory holiday invented to break up the New Year's-to-Good Friday grind.
-It's a welcome respite from the Seasonal Affective Disorder you inevitably pick up by living through a Canadian winter.
+Family Day, celebrated yesterday, is a cherished statutory holiday in Canada invented to break up the New Year's-to-Good Friday grind.
+It's a welcome respite from the seasonal affective disorder you inevitably pick up by living through a Canadian winter.
 It's not celebrated in Quebec, New Brunswick, or Newfoundland and Labrador (because they hate families) and in Manitoba it's called Louis Riel Day (because they hate Canada).
-PEI and Nova Scotia also call it something different too but who cares.
+PEI and Nova Scotia also call it something different, but who cares.

 But while most provinces have only been taking off the third Monday in February since 2007, Alberta has been marking Family Day since 1990.
 As it turns out, Edmonton is ground zero for Canadian Family Values.

 And we owe it all to the premier's son getting busted in a drug sting.

 Pity poor Don Getty, Alberta's forgotten premier.
 When the ex-CFL superstar took over from Peter Lougheed as leader of Alberta's Progressive Conservatives in 1985, the province was in hard shape (oil hit nine bucks a barrel in 1986).
 Worse, everything the government touched turned to shit.
 Half the businesses they subsidized through the recession went under anyway, leaving the province to eat the damage.